Looking for a fuel card for your business? Use the buttons below to start the search for your Right Fuel Card.

-Often, most people and businesses look for the cheapest option when purchasing fuel.
+Most people and businesses often look for the cheapest option when purchasing fuel.
 Typically, fuel with the lowest costs can be found in supermarket forecourts, where competing brands drive down prices to attract shoppers who fill up as part of their weekly shop.

 It’s worth noting that all petrol and diesel sold in the UK must conform to British and European standards.
+This is "E10" for unleaded petrol and EN 15940 for diesel fuel.
 Therefore, they all work in the same way and if you combine fuels from different sources, they would all work without an issue.
 The fuel you find in supermarkets has the same regulations as premium sellers.
 And they’re held to the same quality and safety standards.
 So, although it’s cheaper, you can be reassured that you aren’t purchasing a harmful or unsafe product.

 However, there are differences between the fuels you can buy today when you take into account the additives that are sometimes added.